romanvm/kodi.remote-pdb/Readme.rst

 -----

 First you need to install ``script.module.remote-pdb`` addon in your Kodi instance where you want to debug your addon.
-An installable ZIP can be downloaded from "Releases" tab of this repository.
+An installable ZIP can be downloaded from `Releases`_ tab of this repository.

 Then include ``script.module.remote-pdb`` in your ``addon.xml`` as a dependency: